gregorias/gregorias.github.io/_posts/2026-09-12-migrating-git-pre-commit-to-jujutsu.markdown

   echo "Verifying every commit in $range…"

   for commit in $(git rev-list "$range" --reverse); do
-    git checkout $commit
     just check || exit 1
   done
-  git checkout $local_oid
 done
 ```

 This would have avoided having to create another JJ subcommand and having to
 remember to call it.
 Unfortunately, `jj git push` ignores Git hooks.
-We shouldn’t just call `git push` by itself, because it is a mutating Git
+We shouldn’t just call `git push` by itself, because it won’t work correctly.
-command, and we shouldn’t call those in a colocated repo.

 ### Using Jujutsu fix